I'm Luís Vieira,

-I'm Luís Vieira, a digital product designer, intimate with systems and aesthetics
+a product designer, intimate with systems and aesthetics

-I've been designing for over 18 years.
+I've been designing for over 20 years.
 Went through the web, mobile, and the rise of design systems.
 Each one set up the next.
-AI is the question I'm on now, and the one pulling me deepest.
+Now, AI is the question I'm on, and the one pulling me deepest.

 Alf—Spaceship's AI assistant